nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

-NCSDK-14590: Usage fault in interrupt handlers when using FPU extensions When the :kconfig:option:`ARM_NONSECURE_PREEMPTIBLE_SECURE_CALLS` Kconfig option is disabled, a usage fault can be triggered when an interrupt handler uses FPU extensions while interrupting the secure processing environment.
+NCSDK-14590: Usage fault in interrupt handlers when using FPU extensions When the :kconfig:option:`CONFIG_ARM_NONSECURE_PREEMPTIBLE_SECURE_CALLS` Kconfig option is disabled, a usage fault can be triggered when an interrupt handler uses FPU extensions while interrupting the secure processing environment.

-  **Workaround:** Do not disable the :kconfig:option:`ARM_NONSECURE_PREEMPTIBLE_SECURE_CALLS` option when the :kconfig:option:`FPU` option is enabled.
+  **Workaround:** Do not disable the :kconfig:option:`CONFIG_ARM_NONSECURE_PREEMPTIBLE_SECURE_CALLS` option when the :kconfig:option:`FPU` option is enabled.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0